Updated: 2 days ago

 Cancer of the: mouth, throat, oesophagus, stomach, digestive tract and brain

 COPD (chronic obstructive pulmonary disease)

 Hypertension – high blood pressure

-Smoking has also been shown to adversely impact on infertility and reproduction – men who smoke tend to have lower sperm counts – and blood circulation – men who smoke tend to experience fewer erections.
+Smoking has also been shown to adversely impact infertility and reproduction – men who smoke tend to have lower sperm counts – and blood circulation – men who smoke tend to experience fewer erections.

-As a consequence of the toxic gunk that accumulates and coagulates in the body, which eventually finds its way to the circulatory system, the blood of a smoker is not only comparatively thicker to that of a non-smoker but also carries less oxygen.
+As a consequence of the toxic gunk that accumulates and coagulates in the body, which eventually finds its way to the circulatory system, the blood of a smoker is not only comparatively thicker than that of a non-smoker but also carries less oxygen.
 This is bad for a number of reasons.
 But the two most prominent are:

 1: Thicker blood which increases your chances of clot formation